inmanturbo/b2bsaas0/README.md

 - `SuperAdmin`
   - Can Create Teams and Impersonate
 - `User`
-  - Cannot Create Teams or Impoersonate
+  - Cannot Create Teams or Impersonate
   - Can Invite others to join thier `personal_team`

 ## Impersonation